rienman88/Blitz_Tracegrid_OlympicHackathon2026/README.md

 # TraceGrid AI

-TraceGrid AI is a hackathon demo system for visible causal execution understanding.
+Blitz TraceGrid is a hackathon demo system for visible causal execution understanding.
 It turns a repository or demo fixture into a graph that separates two ideas:

 - **Trace slice:** the visible connected context around a selected node.
 - **Primary replay path:** the ordered path used for animation and explanation.